BDC Hamburger Icon

 Verified CheckThank you for your feedback!

-Written by: Russell Smith, Contributing Writer
+Written by: Russell Smith, Senior Writer

 Russell Smith is a financial and business consulting expert with over a decade of experience working in the industry.
 His experience includes founding and managing a national accountancy firm and supporting countless small businesses achieve better financial security.
 He is also a best-selling Amazon author with his title "I Can Start Your Business".